D-zero-7/Make-everything-ok-button/README.md

 # Make-everything-ok-button

-A button to press when everything seems a little bit not ok Click here to : [make Everything Ok](https://d-zero-7.github.io/Make-everything-ok-button/)
+A button to press when everything seems a little bit not ok<br>
+Click here to : [make Everything Ok](https://d-zero-7.github.io/Make-everything-ok-button/)